Catatonia: Pathogenesis

-The mechanisms in the brain that cause catatonia are poorly understood.
-Currently, there are two main categories of explanations for what may be happening in the brain to cause catatonia.
-The first is that there is disruption of normal neurotransmitter production or release in certain areas of the brain preventing normal cognitive function, leading to behavioral and motor symptoms associated with catatonia.
+The mechanisms underlying brain catatonia are poorly understood.
+Currently, there are two main categories of explanations for the brain pathology of catatonia.
+The first is a disruption of normal neurotransmitter production or release in certain brain areas, preventing normal cognitive function and leading to behavioral and motor symptoms associated with catatonia.
 The second claims that disruption of communication between different areas of the brain causes catatonia.

 Neurotransmitters

 The neurotransmitters that are most strongly associated with catatonia are GABA, dopamine, and glutamate.
-GABA is the main inhibitory neurotransmitter of the brain, meaning that it slows down the activity of the systems of the brain it acts on.
-In catatonia, people have low levels of GABA which causes them to be overly activated, especially in the areas of the brain that cause inhibition.
-This is thought to cause the behavioral symptoms associated with catatonia including withdrawal.
-Dopamine can increase or decrease the activity of the area of the brain it acts on depending on where in the brain it is.
-Dopamine is lower than normal in people with catatonia, which is thought to cause many of the motor symptoms, because dopamine is the main neurotransmitter which activates the parts of the brain responsible for movement.
+GABA is the primary inhibitory neurotransmitter of the brain, meaning it slows down the activity of the systems it acts on.
+In catatonia, people have low levels of GABA, which causes them to be overly activated, especially in areas of the brain that normally inhibit activity.
+This is thought to cause the behavioral symptoms associated with catatonia, including withdrawal.
+Dopamine can increase or decrease the activity of the area of the brain it acts on, depending on where in the brain it is.
+Dopamine is lower than normal in people with catatonia, which is thought to cause many of the motor symptoms, because dopamine is the main neurotransmitter that activates the parts of the brain responsible for movement.
 Glutamate is an excitatory neurotransmitter, meaning that it increases the activity of the areas of the brain it acts on.
-Notably, glutamate increases tells the neuron it acts on to fire, by binding to the NMDA receptor.
-People with anti-NMDA receptor encephalitis can develop catatonia because their own antibodies attack the NMDA receptor, which reduces the ability of the brain to activate different areas of the brain using glutamate.
+Notably, glutamate tells the neuron it acts on to fire by binding to the NMDA receptor.
+People with anti-NMDA receptor encephalitis can develop catatonia because their antibodies attack the NMDA receptor, reducing the brain's ability to activate different areas through glutamate.

 Neurological pathways

-Several pathways in the brain have been studied which seem to contribute to catatonia when they are not functioning properly.
+Several brain pathways have been studied, and they seem to contribute to catatonia when they are not functioning properly.
 However, these studies were unable to determine if the abnormalities they observed were the cause of catatonia or if the catatonia caused the abnormalities.
-Furthermore, it has also been hypothesized that pathways that connect the basal ganglia with the cortex and thalamus is involved in the development of catatonia.
+Furthermore, it has been hypothesized that pathways connecting the basal ganglia with the cortex and thalamus are involved in the development of catatonia.